Oxytocin Acetate

 7. Half-Life

-Oxytocin has a very short circulating plasma half-life, commonly discussed in minutes rather than hours.
+Oxytocin possesses a very short circulating plasma half-life, typically measured in minutes rather than hours.

 8. Storage Information